AadyaSinghaiiii/AadyaSinghaiiii/README.md

 - 👋 Hi, I’m @AadyaSinghaiiii
-- 👀 I’m interested in ... going on mahikas phone
+- 👀 I’m interested in ... art uwu
-- 🌱 I’m currently learning ... nothing
+- 🌱 I’m currently learning ... parts of speech uwu
-- 💞️ I’m looking to collaborate on ... air
+- 💞️ I’m looking to collaborate on ... hehehe uwu
 - 📫 How to reach me ... u dont
 - 😄 Pronouns: ... she/her
-- ⚡ Fun fact: ... mahika aggrawal not very sigma
+- ⚡ Fun fact: ... mahikas not very sigma

 <!---
 AadyaSinghaiiii/AadyaSinghaiiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.